advancedresearch/path_semantics/faq.md

 There is no complete definition of mathematics, but there are some axioms that defines rules of how to think about mathematics itself, abstractly.

-For example, the univalence axiom of Homotopy Type Theory can be written as a rule in a theorem prover assistant.
+For example, the univalence axiom of Homotopy Type Theory ([link](https://homotopytypetheory.org/)) can be written as a rule in a theorem prover assistant.
 In that system, the proofs can be checked by a computer.
 However, outside the system, the univalence axiom must be interpreted in some way to make sense.

-So, when Path Semantics defines an axiom, you must first find an environment to interpret what it means.
+So, when Path Semantics defines a core axiom, you must first find an environment to interpret what it means.
 The environment will always contain a lot of complexity that is not built into the axiom.
 This constraint prevents Path Semantics from being a foundation of all mathematics, but for some environments, with an interpretation that does not violate the axiom,